Duosion/starpoint/docs/connecting-android.md

 ## Device/Emulator Setup

-### Installing & Setting up WG Tunnel
+### Installing & Setting up WireGuard

-1. Install the WG Tunnel app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.zaneschepke.wireguardautotunnel) or [Github](https://github.com/zaneschepke/wgtunnel/releases/tag/3.4.7)
+1. Install the WireGuard app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.wireguard.android) or build from [Github](https://github.com/WireGuard/wireguard-android)
 2. Ensure your Android device is on the same network as your computer.
-3. Open the WG Tunnel app.
+3. Open the WireGuard app.
-   - If you do not have access to a camera, such as if you are using an emulator.
-Continue to the "(Optional) Manual WG Tunnel setup" below.
+   - If you do not have access to a camera, like if you are using an emulator.
+Continue to the "(Optional) Manual WG Tunnel setup" section below.
 4. Tap the "+" button in the bottom right corner of the screen.
-5. Tap "WireGuard"
-6. Tap "Add from QR code"
+5. Tap "Scan from QR code"
-7. Scan the QR code that is visible in the tab that opened up in your browser.
+6. Scan the QR code that is visible in the tab that opened up in your browser.
+8. On your Android device, an "Import Tunnel from QR Code" popup appears.
+9. In the "Tunnel Name" field, type "Starpoint".
+10. Tap "Create Tunnel".
-8. At the top of the screen, there will be some numbers; i.e. 10.0.0.167.
+11. At the top of the screen you should see "Starpoint".
-9. Tap the round button to the right of these numbers.
+12. Tap the round button to the right of these numbers.
-10. Accept the VPN popup.
+13. Accept the VPN popup or connection request.
-11. Tap the round button to the right of these numbers again.

-### (Optional) Manual WG Tunnel setup
+### (Optional) Manual WireGuard setup

-If you have already turned on the WG Tunnel VPN, you may skip the following steps and jump to "Pinball App Setup" below.
+If you have already enabled the WireGuard connection, you may skip the following steps and jump to "Pinball App Setup" below.

 1. Go to the tab that opened up in your browser.
 2. Make note of the values to the left of the QR code.
 They will look like the below.